GetLinkfire/bigdata-devops-assignment/README.md

 Once your ingestion job has succesfully executed, perform [a simple query](wikiticker-top-pages.json) on the freshly created *datasource*.

 The dataset is kindly borrowed from the [Druid quickstart tutorial](http://druid.io/docs/0.12.1/tutorials/quickstart.html), you may find some inspiration there.
-Read little about the [Druid indexing service](http://druid.io/docs/0.12.1/design/indexing-service.html) if you like ;)
+Read a little about the [Druid indexing service](http://druid.io/docs/0.12.1/design/indexing-service.html) if you like ;)